rtarway/beam/learning/tour-of-beam/learning-content/introduction/introduction-concepts/runner-concepts/description.md

 ##### Non Portable

-When using Java, you must specify your dependency on the Cloud Dataflow Runner in your `pom.xml`.
+When using Java, you must specify your dependency on the Apache Spark Runner in your `pom.xml`.

 ```
 <dependency>